UX Researcher

 The Staff responsibilities, plus the responsibilities below:

-Effectively prioritize your overall research efforts.
-Align with section Directors, VPs, and C-level executives while considering impact, type of research, the goals of stage groups, the broader product direction, and company objectives.
+• Effectively prioritize your overall research efforts by establishing an informed research strategy.
+Align and collaborate with section Directors, and VPs while considering impact, type of research, the goals of stage groups, the broader product direction, and company objectives.

 Hiring Process